Venezuela’s oil boom gives its president unprecedented international influence.

 “There is no possibility of any fraud in the election,” electoral council official Vicente Diaz told the El Universal newspaper in an interview published on Saturday.

 Venezuela is sharply polarised.
-Many poor people applaud Chavez’s spending of oil income on health and education while some upper- and middle-class voters say he is a fledgling dictator determined to follow Castro.
+Many poor people applaud Chavez’s spending of oil income on health and education while some upper- and middle-class voters say he is a fledgling dictator determined to follow the lead of his ally, Cuba’s Fidel Castro.

 “There is no possibility of any fraud in the election”

 The most recent opinion survey, commissioned by the state oil company with a US pollster, showed Chavez with a 19-point lead over Rosales.

 Rosales has mustered the opposition’s most serious challenge to Chavez in years with populist promises to redistribute Venezuela‘s oil wealth and roll back policies he says are edging the country towards Cuban-style communism.